JStefanik9631/theros/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to Theros
 ---

-This is a blank Quartz installation.
+Welcome to my Theros campaign vault!

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This sort of functions as a wiki for everything in our campaign.
+I will be slowly updating it with fun features.
+For starters, you can search something in the search bar or click the a link like this one: [[Pharika]].